fastlmm/bed-reader/doc/source/cloud_urls.rst

 dictionary of cloud options.
 Specifically, we'll put `"aws_region"`, `"aws_access_key_id"`, and `"aws_secret_access_key"` in the cloud options.
 For security, we pull the last two option values from a file rather than hard-coding them into the program.

+See `ClientConfigKey <https://docs.rs/object_store/latest/object_store/enum.ClientConfigKey.html>`_ for a list of cloud options, such as ``timeout``, that you can always use.
+See `AmazonS3ConfigKey <https://docs.rs/object_store/latest/object_store/aws/enum.AmazonS3ConfigKey.html>`_ for a list of AWS-specific options.
+See `AzureConfigKey <https://docs.rs/object_store/latest/object_store/azure/enum.AzureConfigKey.html>`_ for a list of Azure-specific options.
+See `GoogleConfigKey <https://docs.rs/object_store/latest/object_store/gcp/enum.GoogleConfigKey.html>`_ for a list of Google-specific options.

 *Example:*